Kenns059/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This is that prints hello world to a standard output
+This is a script that prints hello world to a standard output